rust-lang/book/src/ch04-02-ownership.md

 <img alt="s1 and s2 to two places" src="img/foo4.png" class="center" style="width: 50%;" />

-When moving, Rust makes a copy of the data structure itself, the contents of `s1` are copied, but if `s1` contains a reference, like it does in this case, Rust will not copy the things that those references refer to.
+When moving, Rust makes a copy of the data structure itself.
+The contents of `s1` are copied, but if `s1` contains a reference, like it does in this case, Rust will not copy the things that those references refer to.

 There’s a problem here!
-Both `data` pointers are pointing to the same place.
+Both data pointers are pointing to the same place.
 Why is this a problem?
-Well, when `s2` goes out of scope, it will free the memory that `data` points to.
-And then `s1` goes out of scope, and it will _also_ try to free the memory that `data` points to!
+Well, when `s2` goes out of scope, it will free the memory that the pointer points to.
+And then `s1` goes out of scope, and it will _also_ try to free the memory that the pointer points to!
 That’s bad.

 So what’s the solution?
-Here, we stand at a crossroads.
-There are a few options.
+Here, we stand at a crossroads with a few options.
 One would be to declare that assignment will also copy out any data.
 This works, but is inefficient: what if our `String` contained a novel?
 Also, it only works for memory.
 What if, instead of a `String`, we had a `TcpConnection`?
-Opening and closing a network connection is very similar to allocating and freeing memory.
-The solution that we could use there is to allow the programmer to hook into the assignment, similar to `drop()`, and write code fix things up.
+Opening and closing a network connection is very similar to allocating and freeing memory, so it would be nice to be able to use the same mechanism, but we can't because <!-- I don't know how to finish this sentence accurately... "we can't just copy a network connection, we have to request a new one from the thing we're connecting to"? /Carol -->.
+The solution that we could use there is to allow the programmer to hook into the assignment, similar to `drop()`, and write code to fix things up.
 That would work, but now, an `=` can run arbitrary code.
 That’s also not good, and it doesn’t solve our efficiency concerns either.

-Let’s take a step back: the root of the problem is that `s1` and `s2` both think that they have control of the memory, and therefore needs to free it.
+Let’s take a step back: the root of the problem is that `s1` and `s2` both think that they have control of the memory and therefore need to free it.
-Instead of trying to copy the allocated memory, we could say that `s1` is no longer valid, and therefore, doesn’t need to free anything.
+Instead of trying to copy the allocated memory, we could say that `s1` is no longer valid and, therefore, doesn’t need to free anything.
 This is in fact the choice that Rust makes.
-Check it out what happens when you try to use `s1` after `s2` is created:
+Check out what happens when you try to use `s1` after `s2` is created:

 ```rust,ignore
 let s1 = String::from("hello");